How to make your voice heard on climate change

 As part of a project called ClimateCares, Imperial researchers are looking at how the fast-paced changes of COVID-19 and the slow-acting changes of climate change are affecting young people (aged 16-24) psychologically.

-This research will help us understand young people’s responses to these situations and amplify their voices.
+This research will help us understand your responses to these situations and to better communicate how to make your voice heard.
 We are also launching a journal for young people to explore their feelings as a potential tool for support.

 To take part in the survey for this research, please go to bit.ly/ChangingWorldSurvey, deadline 30th September.